Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/EditData/UpdateAttributesFeatureService/README.md

 ##How it works

-Features in the map represent properties and are symbolized based on the type of damage to the property.
-Tapping on a feature displays a callout.
-The callout contains information about the type of damage on that property.
-In order to change the type of damage, tap on the information button in the callout.
-An editing window will appear that allows for different values to be selected.
-Clicking update will update the feature with the new value.
-This is done by first obtaining the feature after it is selected.
-Once the feature is obtained, the feature attribute is updated by calling the `setAttributeValue` method.
-To update the feature in the feature table, call `updateFeature`, and pass in the edited feature.
-Finally, to update the service, call the `applyEdits` method, and this will apply the feature edits to the service.
+Features in the map represent parcels and are symbolized based on an attribute specifying the type of damage to the parcels.
+Selecting a parcel displays a callout.
+The callout contains information about the type of damage for that parcel.
+To change the type of damage, select the `information` button in the callout.
+An editing window appears, allowing you to choose new attribute values.
+Selecting the `update` button will update the parcel with the new value.

+This is done by first obtaining the parcel feature after it is selected.
+Once the feature is obtained, the feature's attribute is updated by calling `setAttributeValue`.
+To update the feature in the feature table, call `updateFeature` and pass in the edited feature.
+Finally, to update the service, call `applyEdits` to apply the edits to the service.

 ##Features
 - MapView